-Private Pilates tuition is also wonderful during pregnancy and postnatally.
-Pregnancy Pilates will address the postural changes and demands throughout each trimester and is suitable right up to birth.
-Postnatally Pilates will help to regain strength and stability.
-This is a great time to build a strong base as you are in a privileged position to work from a plain canvas and will help you deal with the postural demands of life with a little one.
+Private tuition is also wonderful during pregnancy and postnatally, helping you learn how to deal with the changes and demands of each trimester, and of life with a little one.
 Private tuition can also help you address common pre and postnatal related issues such as back pain, sciatica, pelvic girdle pain, carpal tunnel syndrome, diastasis recti and pelvic organ prolapse.

 Pregnancy proving to be uncomfortable?